-Each and every freelancer has one or two tasks that are high priority.
+Each and every freelancer has one or two tasks that are a high priority.
 Instead of procrastinating, know what exactly your Most Important Task (MIT) is.
 Once you do, make sure that you complete it as soon as possible.

 As suggested on LifeHacker:

 “It’s Friday.
 Near the end of the day, deliberately decide on your MIT for Monday morning.
-Make sure it’s tiny, achievable and important.
+Make sure it’s tiny, achievable, and important.
 Write it down and place it somewhere you will see it, even if it’s a Post-It note on your keyboard.
 Monday morning when you arrive?
 That’s the first thing you’re going to do.
 No matter what.”

 [Related: Tips for Staying Focused While You Work Remote During Retirement]